POSTED: 13 Dec 2023

 • Avoiding the use of antibiotics as the only treatment.

-• Regular review and monitoring of treatment effectiveness by prescriber.
+• Regular review and monitoring of treatment effectiveness by the prescriber.

-When it comes to treating acne with antibiotics, the time frame for seeing results and the duration of treatment can vary from person to person.
-This depends on the cause and severity of your acne as well as your own body’s response to medication.
-Whether you’re using any other treatment alongside acne, diet and lifestyle as well as your existing skincare routine also matter.
+With antibiotics, both the time to see results and the length of treatment vary from person to person.
+This depends on the cause and severity of your acne, as well as your own body’s response to the medication.
+Other treatments, your diet and lifestyle and your existing skincare routine also matter.

 For topical antibiotics, you may start to notice improvements within 4 to 6 weeks.
 These treatments work directly on the skin, targeting inflammation and bacteria at the source.
-Oral antibiotics, which act systemically, may take slightly longer to show effects.
-This may be around 6 to 8 weeks.
-This delay is due to the time required for the medication to build up in the system and start affecting the skin condition.
+Oral antibiotics, which act through the body, may take slightly longer to show effects, often around 6 to 8 weeks.
+This delay is because the medication needs time to build up in the body and start affecting the skin.

-How long you will need to use antibiotic treatment for acne also varies.
-However, for most people the treatment duration is usually 3 to 6 months.
-There’s a balance between stopping too early or going on for too long.
-If you’re lucky enough to see improvement quickly, then your doctor may still continue the treatment a little linger to reduce the risk of the acne returning straight away once you’ve stopped.
-However, your doctor is unlikely to what to continue beyond 6 months even if you haven’t seen results as the risk of antibiotic resistance developing increases.
-If this happens, it can make your acne even harder to treat in future.
+How long you will need antibiotic treatment for acne also varies.
+However, for most people, the duration is usually 3 to 6 months.
+There is a balance between stopping too early or going on for too long.
+If you are lucky enough to see improvement quickly, your doctor may still continue the treatment a little longer.
+This reduces the risk of the acne returning as soon as you stop.
+However, your doctor is unlikely to want to continue beyond 6 months, even if you have not seen results.
+This is because the risk of antibiotic resistance increases over time.
+That can make your acne even harder to treat in future.

 Potential Side Effects & Risks

-Although antibiotics are generally a safe treatment for acne, there are potential side effects that you should carefully consider and discuss with your doctor before starting treatment.
+Although antibiotics are generally a safe treatment for acne, they do have potential side effects.
+You should carefully consider these, and discuss them with your doctor before starting.
 Common side effects include stomach upset, dizziness and increased sensitivity to sunlight.
-There’s also the possibility of allergic reaction and the serious risk of antibiotic resistance.
+There is also the possibility of an allergic reaction, and the serious risk of antibiotic resistance.

-To reduce the chance of adverse events, your healthcare provider will take a careful approach and only prescribe these for you if they think its appropriate.
-You will also need regular monitoring so they can adjust the treatment plan based on how your skin responds.
-Depending on your progress, they might change the antibiotic type or add other acne treatments, such as topical retinoids or benzoyl peroxide.
+To reduce the chance of adverse events, your healthcare provider will take a careful approach.
+They will only prescribe these for you if they think it is appropriate.
+You will also need regular monitoring, so they can adjust the treatment plan based on how your skin responds.
+Depending on your progress, they might change the antibiotic or add other treatments, such as topical Retinoids or benzoyl peroxide.

 Long-term Management

-The long-term use of antibiotics for acne is heavily discouraged.
-This is due to concerns about antibiotic resistance, risk of serious side effects including heart and liver disease.
-The aim is to use antibiotics for the shortest period necessary to achieve the desired results but avoid suboptimal treatment or recurrence.
-Then you will need to maintain these results with safer acne treatments.
+Doctors heavily discourage the long-term use of antibiotics for acne.
+This is because of concerns about antibiotic resistance and the risk of serious side effects, including heart and liver disease.
+The aim is to use antibiotics for the shortest time needed to get results, whilst avoiding under-treatment or recurrence.
+After that, you will need to maintain these results with safer acne treatments.

-Luckily, there are a number of treatments that can help build on your results, prevent new breakouts and maintain clear skin.
-These include over the counter skincare ingredients like benzoyl peroxide, salicylic acid and retinol or retinal.
-Your doctor may also consider prescription retinoids such as Tretinoin or Adapalene.
-Hormonal treatments like oral contraceptives or anti-androgens like spironolactone might also be used either alongside the antibiotics or if the treatment didn’t work.
-Lifestyle modifications also play a crucial role in long-term acne management.
-This includes adopting a skin-friendly diet and reducing stress which can all worsen acne.
+Luckily, a number of treatments can help build on your results, prevent new breakouts and maintain clear skin.
+These include over-the-counter skincare ingredients like benzoyl peroxide, salicylic acid and Retinol or Retinal.
+Your doctor may also consider prescription Retinoids such as tretinoin or adapalene.
+Hormonal treatments like oral contraceptives, or anti-androgens like spironolactone, might also help.
+Doctors use these either alongside the antibiotics or if the treatment did not work.
+Lifestyle changes also play a crucial role in long-term acne management.
+This includes a skin-friendly diet and reducing stress, both of which can worsen acne.

 Alternatives to Antibiotics

-Although antibiotics can be an effective treatment for acne, they won’t work for everyone.
-They’re also not a risk-free treatment given the risks of antibiotic resistance and potential side effects.
-One important point is that antibiotics will also not treat post inflammatory hyperpigmentation or acne scars.
-These are some safe and effective medical treatments for acne:
+Although antibiotics can be an effective treatment for acne, they will not work for everyone.
+They are also not a risk-free treatment, given the risks of antibiotic resistance and potential side effects.
+One important point is that antibiotics will not treat post-inflammatory hyperpigmentation or acne scars.
+Here are some safe and effective medical treatments for acne:

-1. Topical Retinoids: Prescription retinoids like Tretinoin, Adapalene, and Tazarotene exfoliate the skin, prevent clogged pores and reduce inflammation.
+1. Topical Retinoids: prescription Retinoids like tretinoin, adapalene and tazarotene exfoliate the skin, prevent clogged pores and reduce inflammation.
 They are effective for both inflammatory and non-inflammatory acne.
-Retinoids can also help help fade hyperpigmentation and treat acne scars.
+Retinoids can also help fade hyperpigmentation and treat acne scars.
 As a bonus, they also help treat skin ageing.

-2. Hormonal Treatments: Oral contraceptives or anti-androgen medications can be effective in treating acne caused by hormonal imbalance such as menopausal or teen acne.
+2. Hormonal treatments: oral contraceptives or anti-androgens can help acne caused by a hormonal imbalance, such as menopausal or teen acne.

-3. Light and laser Therapies: LED devices and laser treatments can reduce oil production and kill bacteria which may lead to improvements in acne breakouts and overall skin appearance.
+3. Light and laser therapies: LED devices and laser treatments can reduce oil production and kill bacteria, which may improve breakouts and overall skin appearance.

-4. Chemical peel: Certain types of peels can exfoliate the skin and unclog pores to reduce breakouts.
-They can also help even out skin tone and smooth texture. .
+4. Chemical peels: certain types of peels can exfoliate the skin and unclog pores to reduce breakouts.
+They can also help even out skin tone and smooth texture.

-5. Isotretinoin: For severe and/or persistent acne that isn’t responding to antibiotics and other treatments, your doctor may also consider oral Isotretinoin treatment.
-It’s very effective but requires close monitoring due to its potential for significant side effects.
+5. Isotretinoin: for severe or persistent acne that has not responded to antibiotics and other treatments, your doctor may consider oral isotretinoin.
+It is very effective but requires close monitoring, because of its potential for significant side effects.

 Antibiotics have a long-standing record in helping treat certain types of acne when used properly.
-However, their use must be carefully balanced against the risk of antibiotic resistance and potential side-effects.
-If you’re struggling with acne have a through consultation with a dermatologist or other doctor experienced in treating this condition.
-They will advise you on whether antibiotics are appropriate for you and which ones would be suit your needs.
-They will also discuss alternative treatments and if any of these would help you.
+However, their use must be carefully balanced against the risk of antibiotic resistance and potential side effects.
+If you are struggling with acne, have a thorough consultation with a dermatologist or other doctor experienced in treating it.
+They will advise you on whether antibiotics are appropriate for you, and which ones would suit your needs.
+They will also discuss alternative treatments and whether any of these would help you.
 Remember that patience and persistence are key.
-Regardless of treatment, the journey to clear skin is a long one often strewn with trial and error.
-In addition, the best way to manage acne in the long-term acne is usually a combination of effective treatments, targeted skincare and lifestyle changes.
+Whatever the treatment, the journey to clear skin is a long one, often strewn with trial and error.
+In addition, the best long-term approach is usually a combination of effective treatments, targeted skincare and lifestyle changes.

-At City Skin Clinic, we are beyond passionate about individualisation and personalised skincare.
-Through our online skin clinic, we offer safe and effective treatments with prescription-strength ingredients like Tretinoin and Hydroquinone.
-Our doctors treat a range of skin conditions including acnehyperpigmentationmelasma and skin ageing.
-To start your personalised skincare plan, book a virtual video consultation or use our online consultation form.
+At City Skin Clinic, we are passionate about personalised skincare.
+Our doctors offer safe and effective custom treatments using ingredients like tretinoin, clindamycin, azelaic acid and spironolactone where appropriate, through our online clinic.
+Our doctors treat acne, hyperpigmentation, melasma, rosacea and skin ageing through bespoke compounded treatments designed around you.
+To start your personalised plan, book a virtual video consultation or use our online consultation form.
 The journey towards great skin starts here.

 Authored by: